kb-dk/ds-solr/paper/experience.md

-# Nested data and the SOLR search engine
+# Dumb-down at Indexing or Nested Data in the Solr Search Engine

 > Are passions, then, the Pagans of the soul? <br>
 > Reason alone baptized? alone ordain'd <br>